shunjieee/tp/docs/UserGuide.md

   <box type="important" seamless>

 * Note that when the contacts panel is hidden, commands that show a list of contacts (like `ls` or `?`) will consequently not appear to do anything.
-Thus, if the result of one of these commands is unexpectedly empty, try toggling the panel and enetering the command again.
+Thus, if the result of one of these commands is unexpectedly empty, try toggling the panel and re-entering the command again.

   </box>